Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Coexistence does not require communication, recognition, or mutual understanding between participants.
 Influence operates through physical, ecological, economic, or systemic consequences rather than through shared interpretation.

-Coexistence is prior to cooperation.
-It neither implies nor requires the cooperative boundary, temporal coordination, or trust.
-These structures emerge from coexistence but cannot be reduced to it.
+Coexistence does not guarantee cooperation.
+It provides the ontological ground from which cooperative structures become possible

 ## 14.3 Cooperative Boundary — Formal Conditions

-**A cooperative boundary is the threshold at which, within a coexistence system, perceived interaction risk falls below the level at which repeated engagement becomes preferable to conflict, avoidance, or withdrawal for the participants concerned.**
+**Cooperative Boundary** is the threshold at which, within a coexistence system, perceived interaction risk falls below the level at which repeated engagement becomes preferable to conflict, avoidance, or withdrawal for the participants concerned.

 A cooperative boundary obtains when, within a coexistence system, perceived interaction risk falls below a threshold at which repeated engagement becomes preferable to conflict, avoidance, or withdrawal for the participants concerned.